potassco/clorm/docs/clorm/predicate.rst

    e2 = Event(edt=EnumDate(idx=5, dt=datetime.date(2018, 10, 5)), details="Holidays")

-Here the index associated with the date could be used to capture a sequence of dates and used to calcuate the number of days between certain dates (which is information that does not arise directly from the date encoded string).
+Here the index associated with the date could be used to capture a sequence of dates and used to calculate the number of days between two dates (note: this information cannot be easily extracted from the date encoded string).

 In any case, the two generated Event objects will correspond to the ASP facts: